krim404/DellXPS15-9550-OSX/Tutorial_10.14.md

 * EFI Partition with its folder EFI.
 This is a hidden partition on your HDD.
 After mounting it's normally available at /Volumes/EFI/EFI/.
 I refer to it by EFI/ in the whole tutorial.

 ## Step 0: Prepare Installation
+### Firmware Update
 If your Firmware is below 1.2.25, upgrade your EFI to at least 1.8  by using the Firmware Update (See this repository Additional/BIOS).
 Click [here for a Step by Step Tutorial](Additional/bios_upgrade.md)
+### SSD Sector Size (optional)
 Optional: check if your SSD can be switched to 4k sector size.
 See [this Tutorial](4k_sector.md)
+### Remove all Hacks from your Installation (Only on Update / Recovery from TimeMachine)
+if you upgrade from an old version of OSX and you want to skip Step 2 from this tutorial - make sure to remove ALL old kexts / hacks / tools before you continue.
+Remnants will most likely break your installation.
+If you use TimeMachine: create the backup after removing everything, otherwise timemachine can/will restore the old hacks.
+### Create Boot Media
 Use the existing Mac to download the Mojave installer from the App Store and create a bootable USB stick with CLOVER.
 Open Terminal and enter `diskutil list` and search for the deviceid of the USB stick (ex. disk2).
 Then reformat it by entering
 ```
 diskutil partitionDisk /dev/disk2 GPT JHFS+ Mojave 0b